 Provide Proof of Residence in one of the following ways:

 - Submit a copy of a current lease or sublease which includes the current lease term dates, the property address, your name listed as a tenant, and the signatures of both you and the landlord.

 - If you are a homeowner, either your address must be available through the City Assessor’s Property Lookup, or you must submit proof of your address.
 Forms accepted are a driver's license and vehicle registration matching the permit address or a property tax bill with matching vehicle registration.

 - The address on your Vehicle Registration and Driver's license should both match the address for which you are requesting a permit.

 - Submit a notarized Property Owner Affidavit.

 Submitting an application does not guarantee eligibility for a permit.
-If you are ineligible, you will be notified by email, your application will be closed, and your payment refunded.
+If you are ineligible, you will be notified by email, your application will be closed.
 Your permit is not valid until it is affixed to the windshield of the vehicle.
 You will be responsible for any tickets received as a result of not having a valid permit displayed, regardless of permit status.